Diary of an AI Trainer 28 May 2026

 The Drunk Driver Offers You a Lift

-And technically, statistically, they have been doing this for years, and it has, in fact, been right.
-Until the Tuesday afternoon when a credential they reused on a forum in 2014 surfaces on a paste site, and the chain of unpleasantness that follows includes, among other things, you, because your number is in their contacts, and your maiden name is in their messages, and the recovery email for their bank login is, on closer inspection, an address you co-administered with them in 2011 and forgot existed.
+Technically and statistically, they have indeed been doing this for years and have been correct in every instance.
+Until, that is, the afternoon of a Tuesday when a reused identifier from a forum in 2014 appears on a pasting Web site and precipitates a cascade of unpleasant events that includes, among other things, you, because your telephone number appears in their address book and your maiden name appears in their text messages.
+The recovery e-mail address for their bank login, on further examination, turns out to be an address for which you and they jointly served as administrator in 2011, of which you had completely forgotten.

 Now Replace the Car With the Internet, and the Drunk Driver With Approximately Everyone

-The AI-illiteracy version is the same drunk driver.
-There are simply more of them, and they are not slowing down for the corners.
+The experience of AI illiteracy is exactly the same as that of the drunk driver.
+Only there are many more drunk drivers, and they are not slowing down for any of the turns.

-This is the bit that makes me want to leap into their handbag.
+This is why I would like to jump into their handbag.

 The Serious Bit, Which Is, This Time, Genuinely Serious

-I am going to drop the comedy for one paragraph.
+I am going to drop the comedy for a moment.
 It will return.

 We are not each living in our own private metaverse.
-We are sharing one set of pipes, one set of platforms, one fraying epistemic commons.
+Instead, we are sharing one common set of pipes, platforms and epistemological resources.

 What I Actually Want to Say in Workshops, and What I Say Instead